 7. Prosthetics

-Thanks to 3D printing for making prosthetics costs very affordable because commonly prosthetics price range from $5000 to $50,000, which is quite expensive for mid-range of people.
+Thanks to 3D printing making prosthetics’ costs are very affordable because commonly prosthetics’ price range from $5000 to $50,000, which is quite expensive for a mid-range of people.
 Many companies had incorporated 3D printing to produce more prosthetics and make them accessible to a range of people who needs them.
 Custom prosthetic covers are created using 3D printing technology and photogrammetry.
 Nowadays, Modern prosthetics come with a microprocessor to help in improving mobility. knee amputations and transfemoral amputations are examples of modern prosthetics.

 8. Architecture

-- 3D printing in the architecture increases in faster production with zero material waste.
+• 3D printing in architecture increases faster production with zero material waste.

-- Using additive manufacturing in architecture, results in faster technology reduces supply costs, and which are eco-friendly.
+• Using additive manufacturing in architecture, results in faster technology reduce supply costs, and which are eco-friendly.

 9. Entertainment